Mums for Lungs

 Mums for Lungs is a nonprofit, grassroots environmental campaign group, based in the United Kingdom, which raises awareness of the health effects of air pollution, particularly on children.

 History

 Mums for Lungs was formed in London in 2017 by a small group of parents, including human rights lawyer Jemima Hartshorn.
 They were inspired to take action partly by their personal experience of living in a traffic-polluted city and partly by the campaigning efforts of Rosamund Kissi-Debrah, a teacher-turned-activist whose daughter's death was attributed to the effects of breathing polluted air.
-The group quickly expanded from a few like-minded friends, first to multiple campaigns around London and then to multiple affiliated groups around the UK.
-It works closely with other environmental campaign groups, such as Choked Up and the Clean Cities Campaign, with the London Assembly, and with the Mayor of London.
+The group quickly expanded from a few like-minded friends, first to multiple campaigns around London and then to a Manchester based group.

 In 2021, Mums for Lungs won the Sheila McKechnie Foundation Best Community Campaign Award for its work.